-Raise awareness and support food security in our community with the third annual Richmond Eats Local Eating Challenge.
+Help us raise awareness and support food security in our community with the annual Richmond Eats Local Eating Challenge.

 How the Challenge Works

-Supporters of local food and food security in Richmond sign up as ‘Foodies’ and commit to fundraising and eating Richmond-grown foods for one week.
+Supporters of local food and food security in Richmond sign up as ‘Foodies’ and commit to fundraising and eating only* Richmond-grown foods for one week.
 Foodies can create a profile and will have a unique link for their sponsors.

 Foodies will receive recipe ideas, tips, and support, including the Richmond Eats Local Eating Guide containing a map to Richmond farms.

 Why take the Local Eating Challenge?

 Eating local is about bringing communities closer to the roots of our food production systems, nourishing not only the belly, but also our relationships with one another and the land that sustains us.
 All funds raised go directly to inspiring a robust Richmond food system through education, advocacy, and community building initiatives.

 Why eat local?